Singularities of secant varieties from a Hodge theoretic perspective: Du Bois complex of secant varieties

 then $H^i(\Omega^q_{\Phi}|_{F_x}\otimes b_x^*(mL)(-2mE_x))=0$ for all $x\in X$. \end{claim} \begin{proof} To show this, we use the following short exact sequence

 Since all these sheaves are locally free, there exists a filtration

-We prove by induction that For the base case, we use the short exact sequence We twist the sequence by $b_x^*(mL)(-2mE_x)$ and take cohomology, and then the vanishing follows from the hypothesis (\ref{modified}) by (\ref{0}).
+We prove by induction that For the base case, we use the short exact sequence We twist the sequence by $b_x^*(mL)(-2mE_x)$ and take cohomology, and then the vanishing follows from the hypothesis (\ref{modified}) (corresponding to $q'=0$) by (\ref{0}) which we recall says $\mathcal{N}_{F_x/\Phi}^*\cong\mathcal{O}_{F_x}^{\oplus n}$.
 Assume next that we know the result for $l$.
 We use the short exact sequence Twisting by $b_x^*(mL)(-2mE_x)$ and taking cohomology, the result follows from the induction hypothesis, and (\ref{modified}) by (\ref{0}). \end{proof} The assertion of the proposition follows by combining the above three claims. \end{proof}

-We show next that under the positivity condition in \theoremref{lv1} when $n\geq 2$, the conditions of \propositionref{dbvg} are satisfied.
-Recall that $A$ is a very ample and $B$ is a nef line bundle on $X$, and moreover for a given $l,d\in\mathbb{N}$, we have Also recall that a vector bundle $\mathcal{E}$ on $X$ is called {\it $k$--jet ample} if for every choice of $t$ distinct points $x_1, \cdots, x_t\in X$ and for every tuple $(k_1,\cdots ,k_t)$ of positive integers with $\sum k_i=k+1$, the evaluation map